Imburse-Payments/imburse-payments.github.io/pages/tutorials/searching-the-rewards-catalog.md

 ```

 #### Response
-The response will contain all the vouchers that match our filter parameters.
+The response will contain all the rewards that match our filter parameters.
 Please note that for brevity in this tutorial we are only showing 2 of the 10+ results that would otherwise return for this request.

-The `voucherId` property value is what you will need to save for referencing this vouchers later in a Voucher Group.
+The `rewardId` property value is what you will need to save for referencing this rewards later in a Reward Group.

-Each Voucher in the response array returns everything you would need to present *and* redeem the voucher for your customers:
+Each Reward in the response array returns everything you would need to present the reward to your customers:

 - Reward Id
 - Brand name